 - Once accepted for publication, the manuscript is sent for copyediting.

-- Article is published in JCDA.
+- Article is published on JCDA.ca.

 Checklist for authors